-The Cloudera Data Warehouse (CDW) service provides data warehouses and data marts that are automatically configured and isolated.
+The Cloudera Data Warehouse (CDW) service provides data warehouses that can be automatically configured and isolated.
 CDW optimizes existing workloads when you move to the cloud.
-You scale resources up and down to meet your demands, and save costs by suspending and resuming resources automatically.
-Data warehouses and data marts comply with your data lake security.
+You scale resources up and down to meet your business demands, and save costs by suspending and resuming resources automatically.
+Data warehouses comply with your Data Lake security requirements.

 Automatically configured and isolated

-Each data warehouse and data mart can be automatically configured for you by Cloudera Data Warehouse service, but you can adjust some settings to suit your needs.
-Individual warehouses and data marts are completely isolated, ensuring that the right users have access to only their data and eliminating the problem of "noisy neighbors."
+Each data warehouse can be automatically configured for you by the CDW service, but you can adjust certain settings to suit your needs.
+Individual warehouses are completely isolated, ensuring that the users have access to only their data and eliminating the problem of "noisy neighbors."
 Noisy neighbors are workloads that monopolize system resources and interfere with the queries from other tenants.
 With Cloudera Data Warehouse, you can easily offload noisy neighbor workloads to their own Virtual Warehouse instance so other tenants have access to enough compute resources for their workloads to complete and meet their SLAs.

-This capability to isolate individual warehouses and data marts is equally useful for "VIP workloads."
+This capability to isolate individual warehouses is equally useful for "VIP workloads."
 VIP workloads are crucial workloads that must have resources to complete immediately and as quickly as possible without waiting in a queue.
-You can run these VIP workloads in their own warehouse or data mart to ensure they get the resources they need to complete as soon as possible.
+You can run these VIP workloads in their own warehouse to ensure they get the resources they need to complete as soon as possible.

 Optimized for your workloads

-Data warehouses and data marts are automatically optimized for your workloads.
-This includes pre-configuring the software and creating the different caching layers, which means you do not need to engage in complex capacity planning or tuning.
+Data warehouses are automatically optimized for your workloads.
+This includes pre-configuring the software and creating the different caching layers, which means that you need not engage in complex capacity planning or tuning.
 You create a Virtual Warehouse that specifies a SQL engine: